Anaerobic infection: Osteomyelitis and septic arthritis

 Anaerobic bacteria are often found in osteomyelitis of the long bones especially after trauma and fracture, osteomyelitis associated with peripheral vascular disease, and decubitus ulcers and osteomyelitis of the facial and cranial bones.
 Many of these bone infections are polymicrobial in nature.

 Cranial and facial bones anaerobic osteomyelitis often originates by the spread of the infection from a contiguous soft-tissue source or from dental, sinus, or ear infection.
 The high concentration of anaerobic bacteria in the oral cavity explains their importance in cranial and facial bone infections.
 The high number of gut anaerobes in pelvic osteomyelitis is generally caused by their spread from decubitus ulcers sites.
 The anaerobic organisms in osteomyelitis associated with peripheral vascular disease generally reach the bone from adjacent soft-tissue ulcers.
 Long bones osteomyelitis is often caused by trauma, hematogenic spread, or the presence of a prosthetic device.

 Peptostreptococcus and Bacteroides spp. are the most frequently recovered isolates at all bone infections, including those caused by bites and cranial infection.
 Pigmented Prevotella and Porphyromonas spp. are especially common in bite and skull bone infections, whereas members of the B. fragilis group are often found in vascular disease or neuropathy.
 Fusobacterium spp., which belongs to the oral microflora, are most often isolated from bites and from cranial and facial bone infections.
 Clostridium spp. are frequently recovered in long bones infections, mostly in association with traumatic wounds.
 Because Clostridium spp. colonize the lower gastrointestinal tract, they can contaminate compound lower extremities fractures.

 Septic arthritis due to anaerobic bacteria is frequently associated with contiguous or hematogenous infection spread, prosthetic joints and trauma.
 Most septic arthritis cases caused by anaerobic bacteria are monomicrobial.
-The predominant anaerobic bacteria isolated are Peptostreptococcus spp. and P. acnes (frequently found in prosthetic joint infection), B. fragilis and Fusobacterium spp. (frequently found in infections of hematogenic origin), and Clostridium spp. (frequently found in infections after trauma).
+The predominant anaerobic bacteria isolated are Peptostreptococcus spp. and Propionibacterium acnes (frequently found in prosthetic joint infection), B. fragilis and Fusobacterium spp. (frequently found in infections of hematogenic origin), and Clostridium spp. (frequently found in infections after trauma).